 - healthy snacks

-At first they didn’t look like much.
+At first, they didn’t look like much.
 These are just a few of the many “diamonds in the rough” Frank & I mined with our hands!!
-But just brushing off a bit of the clay & holding them up tot the sun I could see there untapped potential.
+But just brushing off a bit of the clay & holding them up to the sun I could see their untapped potential.
 It was so exciting! 🙂

 I knew we had some gorgeous treasures.
 I couldn’t wait to get them home & clean them up.
 They turned out to be water clear + of supreme quality.
 I loved the experience of working really hard to birth these babies from the ground myself.